-View Lillian Siden's Obituary on prpeak.com and share memories
+View Lillian SIDEN's Obituary on prpeak.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Lillian Shirley (Mandruk) Siden.
+Be the first to share your memories or express your condolences in the Guest Book for Lillian S. SIDEN.

+Born in Prince George, Shirley attended a one-room schoolhouse until high-school, when she graduated at age 16.
+She was a secretary until she married Leon at 23 and started a family.
+She never stopped studying or learning, and excelled at "Jeopardy".

+She taught us everything needed to keep house, including how to properly make a bed (hospital corners).
+She was thrifty and patient.
+The cupboards were always full of canned fruit, fish, and vegetables from the garden.
+Her coffee pot was always on.
+She was "second mom" to our friends and neighbourhood kids.

 Published in Powell River Peak from Mar.
 27 to Mar.
 28, 2019